neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ## Introduction

 Prisma is an open source next-generation ORM.
-It consists of the following parts:
+It consists of:

 - Prisma Client: An auto-generated and type-safe query builder for Node.js & TypeScript
 - Prisma Migrate: A migration tool for evolving your database schema from prototyping to production
 - Prisma Studio: A GUI tool for viewing and editing data in your database

-In this tutorial, you will learn how to set up a Neon project, set up Prisma, configure connections to Neon, and run a migration using Prisma Migrate.
+This tutorial focusses on setting up Prisma with Neon and performing a migration using Prisma Migrate.
+You will learn how to create a Neon project, set up a Prisma project, model database tables in Prisma, and perform a migration.
+At the end of the tutorial, we'll point you to the Prisma Quickstart where you can build on the setup in this tutorial by executing queries using Prisma Client.

 ## Step 1: Sign up with Neon